IcaraWorld/icaraMdBook/src/mdFromReact/md/setting/creatures/tribes/coldblood.md

 ## Trogolodyte

-The lizard and amphibian cave dwellers of the Shadowdeep.
+The lizard and amphibian cave dwellers of the Shadowdeeps, that occassionally make their way to caves near the surface to lair or hunt.
+Trogolodytes come in several types.

+### Pale Troglodytes

+Pale troglodytes are lizard-scaled humanoids with stout, thickish bodies and long, slender limbs.

 ## Ayin’mak

 The lizardmen of the southern lands.
--

 ## Credellian

  - The brutish crocodiles of the southern swamps.